Learn about managing all aspects of user accounts including managing two-factor authentication.

-You can add a new user from the Settings page.
+You can add a new user from the Users tab.

-Full Administrator: This user can control all aspects of the Automox console.
+- Zone Administrator: This user can control all aspects of the Automox console for this zone.

-The user receives an email from Automox support (firstname.lastname@example.org) that includes a link to create the account.
+- A user who is new to the account will receive an email invitation from Automox support (firstname.lastname@example.org) that includes a link to create the account.

 Viewing Details for a User Account